 Cinder block homes need additional steel rod enforcement, especially for taller buildings.
 Re-inforcing with rebar or steel allows the house to flex through frost heaving and even severe wind conditions.

 Literally, there isn't any.
 If the cinder blocks crack through some extenuating circumstances, fill the crevices with a concrete mixture.
-Cinder block homes usually have cladding with a concrete finish, stucco, vinyl or Hardie board (similar), or a stone veneer finish.
+Cinder block homes usually have cladding with a concrete finish, stucco (yes, you can stucco over brick), vinyl or Hardie board (similar), or a stone veneer finish.

 Less Expensive to Build

 Since wood prices recently rose drastically, a concrete block house might cost less to build depending on where you live.
 The cost of building blocks is relative, and it's also a quick process, providing skilled labor is available.
 Although wood prices have fallen again, cinder blocking is still an affordable option with proven longevity.

 Although rodents can get in anywhere, they won't chew away on the cinder block walls.
 Additionally, termites don't like them either.

 Cinder blocks provide an insulation factor that wood alone cannot.
 Therefore, cinder block homes help with reducing utility costs and are naturally soundproof.